The Tete des Lacs Froids..... where is that? Hidden away in the Ubaye in the Southern French Alps, tRead More

 Your regime also needs to focus on the aspect of technical skills, such as climbing or scrambling, ropework, or using different equipment.
 Not only is it important to have the strength, power and cardiovascular fitness for mountaineering, but you will need to know how to tackle tricky parts that aren’t easy for walking.

 Climbing walls can be a great way to improve your balance and toughen up those important climbing muscles.
 You can also get the basics on rope work too.
+However, is important to gain experience on real rock too.
+Have a look at our rock climbing weekend in the Alps for an intensive but fun weekend rock climbing at your level in the mountains.

 In addition to being physically ready for the mountains, you will also need some mental stamina.
 This is a measure of your resilience and confidence and can be the reason for success or failure.